Several departures at venture firm Kleiner Perkins

 Here’s how they described the launch of Edge in 2015.
 “KPCB Edge is a team of builders, investing in seed stage founders working on emerging areas of technology.
 We are engineers, product managers, designers, and data scientists, with the ability to draw on KPCB’s decades of investing experience.
 We spend two days each week investing in seed stage companies, using the rest of our time to build tools and products for the founders we invest in, toward the ultimate Pilot’s Checklist for founders.
 We all write software and have backed, built, or managed products used by thousands of people.”

-Eric Feng, who rejoined Kleiner Perkins in 2015, has been leading a lot of the seed stage deals and will continue to do so.
+Eric Feng, who rejoined Kleiner Perkins in 2015, has been leading a lot of the seed-stage deals and will continue to do so.

 Kleiner Perkins has undergone a lot of changes in the last few years.
 Legendary investor John Doerr stepped down as managing partner last year and Ted Schlein took over.
 Doerr remains chairman.